-With the NFL trade deadline quickly approaching at 4 p.m.
-ET on Tuesday, the Kansas City Chiefs are not widely expected to make another mid-season splash after signing Le’Veon Bell in Week 6.
+With the NFL trade deadline quickly approaching at 4:00 p.m.
+Eastern time on Tuesday, the Kansas City Chiefs are not widely expected to make another mid-season splash after signing Le’Veon Bell in Week 6.

-However, Hall of Famer and ex-Chiefs QB Joe Montana joined Heavy.com ahead of the deadline to discuss the historic trade that sent him from San Francisco to Kansas City nearly 28 years ago, as well as his 2020 Super Bowl prediction and retirement ventures.
+However, Hall of Famer and ex-Chiefs QB Joe Montana spoke to Heavy ahead of the deadline to discuss the historic trade that sent him from San Francisco to Kansas City nearly 28 years ago, as well as his 2020 Super Bowl prediction and retirement ventures.

 This offseason, Tom Brady reminded football fans that the game is, in fact, a business and that no player, despite their level of talent, fame or success, is safe with one team for the entirety of their career.
 However, it’s not every day that a face-of-the-franchise quarterback is traded away, but that is exactly what happened to Montana in 1993 when the 49ers elected to hand the keys to now-Hall of Famer Steve Young.